minchoCoin/minchoCoin.github.io/_posts/paper-review/2025-05-06-bitnet-scaling-1-bit-transformers-for-large-language-models-review.md

 $$ \therefore E[|W|]=0.7979\sigma \approx \sigma = \frac{1}{\sqrt{n}}$$

+Note that initial variance of $W$ is $\frac{1}{\sqrt{n}}$, this variance can be changed during training.

 However, GPT-3 small has size of 768 feature dimension (n=768), 𝜎=0.03 and still low but this is cause of gap between FP16 transformer and BitNet at small model size

+Despite the average of W can be changed during training, average of W is so small that it's negligible(the average of weight is -0.01 to 0.01 in pre-trained GPT2)

 ## Quantizaiton
 - Per-tensor quantization